CivicVision/geospatial-data-visualization-with-d3/content/tips/_index.md

 ---
+title: Tips
 menu:
   main:
     weight: 20
-title: Tips

 ---
 # Tips

-This section includes short Tips & Tricks I came along using d3.js and I think are worth sharing.
+This section includes short Tips & Tricks I came along using d3.js and I think are worth sharing with you.